Janlorie/DataScienceMinor/README.md

 <br>

 ### Coursera
-Coursera's approach to learning Data science was far more theoretical, this was a perfect combination with Datacamp.
+Coursera's approach to learning data science was far more theoretical, this was a perfect combination with Datacamp.
 Learning when to use instead of how to use, provided a lot of insight and sped up the learning process.
 The specific course is Machine Learning by Andrew NG, the founder of Coursera.

 [Link to Coursera document](Courses/Coursera.md)<br>

 ## Data Science Components
-The components mentioned below are subcategories of datascience of which the function will be explained by examples.
+The components mentioned below are subcategories of data science of which the function will be explained by examples.
 These subcategories have either been a part of the project or have been experimented with individually.

 ### Data collection
-introduction
+Data Collection is the part of data science of retrieving data point.
+This could be connecting to an API, Manually collecting data or in the case of our project: retrieving data manually from the CBS framework.

+Data collection is the first step in the process, you need to have data to perform any actions on it.

 [link to data collection document](Examples/Data%20Collection.md)<br>

 ### Data Preparation
-introduction
+Data Preparation is the art of editing your data in such a way that you can create algorithms for them.
+This can be just removing empty cells to converting words to vectors.

 [link to Data Preparation document](Examples/Data%20Preparation.md)<br>

 ### Data Visualisation
-introduction
+The visualization of data has a very important role in data science.
+It can, if used right, communicate information clearly.
+It can provide insight that would be complicated to retrieve from the data itself.

 [link to Data Visualisation document](Examples/Data%20Visualisation.md)<br>

 ### Diagnostics of the Learning Process
-introduction
+In this chapter I will discuss the data science learning process.
+Reflecting on how and why specific choices were made by me and my project group.

 [link to Diagnostics document](Examples/Diagnostics%20of%20the%20Learning%20Process.md)<br>

 ### Evaluation
-introduction
+Evaluation of a Model/Visualization/Preparation will be discussed in this chapter.
+It will include most of the other chapters so if you have no basic knowledge on the topics, I advice you to check them first

 [link to Evaluation document](Examples/Evaluation.md)<br>

 ### Predictive Models
-introduction
+This chapter I will discuss Predictive modelling, as used in the project, aswell as a few project-unrelated examples.

 [link to Predictive Models document](Examples/Predictive%20Models.md)<br>

 ## Project